BlueByteSystemsInc/PDMShell/src/EVAL.md

-# Evaluation Functionality in PDMShell
+# Dynamic Placeholders in PDMShell

 ## Overview

-The **Evaluation** functionality in PDMShell allows dynamic value substitution using placeholders.
-This feature is supported by several commands and enables the use of file or folder properties, system variables, and other contextual information to generate new values dynamically.
+The **Dynamic Placeholders** feature in PDMShell allows you to substitute values dynamically using placeholders.
+This functionality is supported by several commands and enables the use of file or folder properties, system variables, and other contextual information to generate new values automatically.

-Evaluation is not a standalone command but a **functionality** used by specific commands to process the `value` parameter or other relevant inputs.
+Dynamic Placeholders are not a standalone command but a **feature** used by specific commands to process the `value` parameter or other relevant inputs.

 ---

-## Commands Supporting Evaluation
+## Commands Supporting Dynamic Placeholders
-The following commands support evaluation:
+The following commands support the use of dynamic placeholders:

-### Commands Using the Current Folder as the backing Object (`directory` parameter):
+### Commands Using the Current Folder as the Backing Object (`directory` parameter):
 - **`cd`**: Change the current directory.
 - **`mkdir`**: Create a new directory.
 - **`exportcommand`**: Export commands to a file.
 - **`addtvault`**: Add a vault with the directory as the backing object.

-### Commands Using Files or Folders as the backing Object:
+### Commands Using Files or Folders as the Backing Object:
 - **`rename`**: Uses the `value` parameter for renaming files or folders.
 - **`setvar`**: Uses the `value` parameter to set variables for files or folders.

 ---

-## Placeholders for Evaluation
+## Placeholders for Dynamic Substitution
 The `value` parameter in supported commands can include placeholders that are dynamically replaced with actual values based on the context.
 The placeholders differ slightly depending on whether the backing object is a **file** or a **folder**.

 ### Placeholders for Files